-Call 806-651-DCTR (3287) or schedule an appointments online.
+Call 806-651-3287 (806-651-DCTR) or schedule an appointment online.
 Appointments are required and we make every effort to work around class and work schedules.
 Students must be currently enrolled and present their Buffalo Gold Card.
 If you are unable to keep an appointment, please contact Medical Services so another student may be scheduled.

 As a patient of Student Medical Services, it will be your responsibility to keep scheduled appointments.
-The clinic will consider a no show/non-cancellation appointment at any time a patient has not given advanced notice within 1 hour of the appointment time or has failed to arrive within 5 minutes of their appointment time.
-All no show appointments are subject to a $5 non-cancellation fee or a $10 non-cancellation fee for recurring no-shows and/or appointments requiring 30 minutes or longer.
-No walk-ins -- appointment required.
+The clinic will consider a no show appointment at any time a patient has not given advanced notice within 1 hour of the appointment All no show appointments are charged a $15 non-cancellation fee per occurrence and $20.00 for specialist appointments per occurrence.

-Be sure to bring your Buffalo Gold Card with you to your appointment!
-You will be carded as you enter the building.
+Be sure to bring your Buffalo Gold Card and your insurance card with you to every appointment.
+You will need your Buffalo Gold card to enter the building.

 For emergencies, call 911.
 Emergency and after hour care is available through local physicians, clinics and hospitals.
 Students with severe injuries or life threatening situations should go directly to the hospital or an emergency center for treatment.
 We are not an emergency center and do not provide assessments for worker's compensation cases.

 The $41.80 student health fee, paid upon enrollment, covers the cost of most office visits, however, there may be charges for diagnostic tests, injections and some procedures.
-Fees typically are $5 for most prescriptions, $35 - $55 for X-ray services and $7 and up for lab testing.
 Patients are encouraged to pay at the time of service.
 Patients who do not pay within 14 days will incur a $2 processing fee and a hold on academic records.
 Statements will be mailed approximately 14 days after the date of service.
-The statement will include the $2 processing fee.
-Medical Services accepts cash, check, Buffalo Gold Card, Visa, Master Card, American Express or Discover.
+Medical Services accepts cash, check, and Buffalo Gold Card.
+All payments with major credit cards: Visa, Master Card, American Express or Discover must be made in person in the Student Medical Services office to be processed.
 The student health fee does not cover referrals or emergency care at any other facility.
-Any unpaid balance not paid within a 90 day period or by the close of the semester is subject to collection fees assed by an outside agency.
+Any unpaid balance not paid within a 90 day period or by the close of the semester is subject to collection fees assessed by an outside agency.

-For more information about the student health insurance plans please go to the following Texas A&M University Insurance website www.TAMUINSURANCE.com or call 800-452-5772.
+To enroll in this option plan or for more information about the student health insurance plans please go to the following Texas A&M University Insurance website West Texas A&M University Student Health Insurance Webpage

 Patient Assistance Programs